meghamsh738/qPCR-analysis-app/README.md

 Streamlit dashboard for quickly reviewing qPCR plates end-to-end – from pasted wells tables through replicate QC, standard curve fitting, absolute quantity estimation, ΔΔCt normalisation, and Excel export.
 The app is designed to work directly from the tables produced by most qPCR instruments, so you can validate a run without pre-processing in spreadsheets.

+Status: this Streamlit app is the canonical version.
+A prior React/FastAPI experiment that lacked chart export has been removed to keep the repo lean.

 ## Highlights
 - Paste CSV/TSV/Excel-style well tables or vendor exports; delimiter detection and case-insensitive column matching keep the input flexible.
 - Automatically reshapes vendor-specific columns, derives replicate numbers, and flags negative or control wells.